What is the difference between type 1 and type 2 diabetes?

 Type 2 is by far the most common, with nine out of ten diabetic patients having type 2.
 You aren’t born with this type of diabetes.
 There are many factors that can play a role.
 A history of diabetes in the family, being overweight and lack of exercise are just some of those factors.
 With this type, the body doesn’t have enough insulin or it no longer reacts to it like it should.
 By adopting a healthier lifestyle and through medication, type 2 diabetes can often be reversed.
 A few people with this type of diabetes have to inject themselves with insulin.

-What are the differences between type 1 en type 2?
+What are the differences between diabetes type 1 en type 2?

-The big difference between type 1 diabetes and type 2 diabetes is how the disease develops.
-Type 1 diabetes is an autoimmune disease.
-Type 2 diabetes often develops later in life and is also referred to as an age-related illness.
+The big difference between type 1 and type 2 diabetes is how the disease develops.
+Type 1 diabetes is an autoimmune disease in which the body no longer produces insulin itself.
+Type 1 is also called juvenile diabetes because it often develops at a young age.
+In this respect, it differs from diabetes type 2.
+Diabetes type 2 often develops later in life and is also called an old age disease.
 Heredity plays a greater role in type 2 diabetes than in type 1.
-In addition, type 2 diabetes can be cured (in part) in some cases.
-Unfortunately, no cure has been found yet for type 1 diabetes.
+Factors such as little exercise, poor eating habits are also relevant in type 2 diabetes.
+Type 2 diabetes can in some cases (in part) be cured.
+Unfortunately, no cure is yet possible for type 1 diabetes.

 Making diabetes bearable